ME-165/G SWR-POWER METER 1.8–30 MHz

 Calibration checks should be done with the front panel firmly pushed to the enclosure.

-The SWR reading is not accurate due to the messy wiring from input to switch, from switch to dummy load and from switch to output.
+The SWR reading may not accurate due to the messy wiring from input to switch, from switch to dummy load and from switch to output.
 Replace the messy wiring by 50 Ω coax cable.

 The null on 10 m can be improved when the two wires from switch to dummy load are bound together with tie-rap cable ties or plastic and waxed-linen lacing cords.